 The next evening, the eight men including the visitor Xenon and the poet Antimachus gathered again at the home of Damien.
 It had been a day like no other since it was the day of Plato’s funeral.
 It was a spectacular sight indeed, for all of Athens turned out except for those who were physically unable to attend.
-There was a great procession that ended at the very Academy that Plato founded at the northwestern outskirts of the city of Athens, and this is where he was buried.1
+A great procession ended at the very Academy that Plato founded at the northwestern outskirts of the city of Athens, and they buried him there.1

-How ironic indeed that Socrates had been executed by the city of Athens while his pupil, Plato, was celebrated.
+ndeed, it is ironic that the city of Athens executed Socrates while celebrating his pupil, Plato.
 One could say that philosophy had metaphorically died with Socrates and rose from the dead with Plato.

-In order to eulogize the great philosopher, a series of speeches were given that lasted about a half a day.
+A series of speeches, lasting about half a day, eulogized the great philosopher.
 Athenians seemed not to notice the heat as they stood motionless and listened.
 Some of the speakers told humorous anecdotes about Plato’s life, eliciting laughter from the audience.
 Others brought the audience to tears, while still others waxed elegantly about Plato’s philosophical acumen and, most importantly, his virtues.
 It seemed that Plato’s great legacy, besides his philosophy, was leaving a standard of virtue for others to follow.